rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ### RAW disk images

-RAW disk images contains only the `cOS` recovery system.
+RAW disk images ( e.g. `cOS-Vanilla-RAW-green-$VERSION.raw.tar.xz` ) contains only the `cOS` recovery system.
 Those are typically used when creating derivatives images based on top of `cOS`.

 They can be run with QEMU with: